kadamopo/Exclaimer-Solution-Old/Documents/README_FIRST.txt

 3. During the implementation of my solution I created a simple test program (not included here) to imitate the three unit tests in StandardTestAsync class.
-In this program I added 'markers' in order to be able to follow the control flow between the various asynchronous tasks and also for dubugging purposes.
+In this program I added 'markers' in order to be able to follow the flow of control between the various asynchronous tasks and also for dubugging purposes.

-    I have included the outputs of a couple of runs of my test program that imitate the following two unit tests:
+    I have included the outputs of a couple of runs of my test program, these runs imitate the following two unit tests:

         TestQuestionTwoSingleAsync